 However, there’s a lot more to do here than just enjoy food and drinks.
 The Blue Cross RiverRink Summerfest has a roller skating rink, a Ferris wheel, arcade games, and much more.

-Without a doubt, this a great event for the whole family, and the perfect Philly beer garden for those looking for a variety of family-friendly activities.
+Without a doubt, this a great event for the whole family, and the perfect beer garden in Philadelphia for those looking for a variety of family-friendly activities.

 The Blue Cross RiverRink Summerfest is open daily from late May through early September.
 It is located at the end of Chestnut Street between South Christopher Columbus Boulevard and the Delaware River.

 Of course, this is only a small selection of the many great Philadelphia beer gardens.
 Which one is your favorite?